Frequently Asked Questions – Ramblewood Animal Hospital

 How much food should I feed my dog?

 A: A general rule is about 1 cup of food per 30 lbs of body weight, twice daily.
 Your dog’s activity level and food type also matter.
+Please consult your vet for personalized guidance.

 How much food should I feed my cat?

-A: Typically, ¼ cup twice a day works well—but always consult your vet for personalized guidance.
+A: Typically, ¼ cup twice a day works well — but always consult your vet for personalized guidance.

 What’s a safe way to switch my pet’s food?